cpmech/laclib/benchmarks/README.md

 ./all.bash OFF ON
 ```

+Then, to test the performance with the _pre2_ matrix,
-Then, we can run the benchmarks as follows:
+ we can run the benchmark as follows:

 ```bash
 cd build/benchmarks/sparse
 mpirun -np 2 ./benchmark_sparse pre2
 ```

-to run the test with the "pre2" matrix.

-The results will be stored in the `benchmarks/sparse/results` directory.
+The results will be saved in the [benchmarks/sparse/results](https://github.com/cpmech/laclib/tree/main/benchmarks/sparse/results) directory.
 For instance:

 ```json
 {